 The "Value Type Domain" columns of the following tables define the types of values associated with internal properties.
 The type names refer to the types defined in Clause 8 augmented by the following additional names. "any" means the value may be any ECMAScript language type. "primitive" means Undefined, Null, Boolean, String, or Number.
 "SpecOp" means the internal property is an internal method, an implementation provided procedure defined by an abstract operation specification.
 "SpecOp" is followed by a list of descriptive parameter names.
 If a parameter name is the same as a type name then the name describes the type of the parameter.
-If a "SpecOp" returns a value, its parameter list is followed by the symbol " \rightarrow " and the type of the returned value.
+If a "SpecOp" returns a value, its parameter list is followed by the symbol " $\rightarrow$ " and the type of the returned value.

-Internal Property Value Type Domain Description [[Prototype]] Object or Null The prototype of this object. [[Class]] String A String value indicating a specification defined classification of objects. [[Extensible]] Boolean If true , own properties may be added to the object. [[Get]] SpecOp(propertyName) → any Returns the value of the named property. [[GetOwnProperty]] SpecOp (propertyName) → Undefined or Property Descriptor Returns the Property Descriptor of the named own property of this object, or undefined if absent. [[GetProperty]] SpecOp (propertyName) → Undefined or Property Descriptor Returns the fully populated Property Descriptor of the named property of this object, or undefined if absent. [[Put]] SpecOp (propertyName, any, Boolean) Sets the specified named property to the value of the second parameter.
-The flag controls failure handling. [[CanPut]] SpecOp (propertyName) → Boolean Returns a Boolean value indicating whether a [[Put]] operation with PropertyName can be performed. [[HasProperty]] SpecOp (propertyName) → Boolean Returns a Boolean value indicating whether the object already has a property with the given name. [[Delete]] SpecOp (propertyName, Boolean) → Boolean Removes the specified named own property from the object.
-The flag controls failure handling. [[DefaultValue]] SpecOp (Hint) \rightarrow primitive Hint is a String.
-Returns a default value for the object. [[DefineOwnProperty]] SpecOp (propertyName, PropertyDescriptor, Boolean) → Boolean Creates or alters the named own property to have the state described by a Property Descriptor.
+Internal Property Value Type Domain Description [[Prototype]] Object or Null The prototype of this object. [[Class]] String A String value indicating a specification defined classification of objects. [[Extensible]] Boolean If true, own properties may be added to the object. [[Get]] SpecOp( propertyName ) → any Returns the value of the named property. [[GetOwnProperty]] SpecOp (propertyName) $\rightarrow$ Returns the Property Descriptor of the named Undefined or Property own property of this object, or undefined if Descriptor absent. [[GetProperty]] SpecOp (propertyName) $\rightarrow$ Returns the fully populated Property Descriptor Undefined or Property of the named property of this object, or Descriptor undefined if absent. [[Put]] SpecOp ( propertyName , Sets the specified named property to the value any, Boolean) of the second parameter.
+The flag controls failure handling. [[CanPut]] SpecOp (propertyName) $\rightarrow$ Returns a Boolean value indicating whether a Boolean [[Put]] operation with PropertyName can be performed. [[HasProperty]] SpecOp (propertyName) $\rightarrow$ Returns a Boolean value indicating whether the Boolean object already has a property with the given name. [[Delete]] SpecOp (propertyName, Removes the specified named own property Boolean) → Boolean from the object.
+The flag controls failure handling. [[DefaultValue]] SpecOp ( Hint ) $\rightarrow$ primitive Hint is a String.
+Returns a default value for the object. [[DefineOwnProperty]] SpecOp (propertyName, Creates or alters the named own property to PropertyDescriptor, have the state described by a Property $Boolean) \rightarrow Boolean$ Descriptor.
 The flag controls failure handling.